Skip to content Skip to left sidebar Skip to footer

 Keep at least a three-day supply of water per person.

 It is recommended you purchase commercially bottled water, in order to prepare the safest and most reliable emergency water supply.
-Keep bottled water in its original container and do not open until you 􏰁eed to use it.
+Keep bottled water in its original container and do not open until you ?eed to use it.
 Observe the expiration or “use by” date.
 Store in a cool, dark place.

 Safe Sources of Water: